safdar-azeem/vlite3/README.md

 # vlite3

-A lightweight Vue 3 UI component library built with Tailwind CSS.
+A lightweight Vue 3 UI component library built with Tailwind CSS, created for personal projects and available for anyone to use.

 ## Installation